vxnuaj/nue/README.md

-### A Deep Learning Framework for Entry Level Tinkerers
+### Nue

-A Python Package for Seamless Usage and Implementation of Deep Learning Models
+A deep learning framework sculpted for seamless implementation of models, geared towards entry level learners.

 _Currently in Development, I'll be adding as I learn how to build_